prathamesh-sonpatki/o11y-wiki/README.md

 ### TSDB

-TSDB stands for time-series database.
-TSDBs are databases optimized for timeestamp data or time-series data, which in the context of observability contains metrics about systems which are timestamped with metrics about a system or service's health.
+TSDB or Time Series Databases are software systems are built for storing and retrieving time series data.
+Time series data are measurements or events that are tracked, monitored, downsampled, and aggregated over time.

 ### Trace

-A trace is a detailed record of the path a request takes through a system.
-Traces can be used to understand the performance of a system and identify bottlenecks.
+A trace is the complete journey of a request or workflow as it moves from one part of the system to another.
+It is achieved by adding a common trace id as the request/action flows through all the hops.

 ## U